 On January 4, 2018, the U.S. Court of Appeals for the Ninth Circuit, affirmed in part and reversed in part a 2015 Idaho District Court’s order declaring Idaho’s so-called "ag-gag" statute unconstitutional.
 In Animal Legal Defense Fund v.
 Wasden, 878 F.3d 1184 (9th Cir.
 2018), the Ninth Circuit ruled that Idaho’s criminalization of misrepresentations to enter an animal production facility violated the First Amendment because it criminalized innocent behavior, was overbroad, and its purpose was to target speech and investigative journalists.
 The court also struck down the portion of the statute that banned audio or video recordings, finding that it impermissibly regulated constitutionally-protected speech.
 The court, however, upheld the constitutionality of §18-7042(1)(c), which criminalizes obtaining employment by misrepresentation “with the intent to cause economic or other injury.”
 This law is similar to the portion of the Iowa law prohibiting false statements to get a job with an animal production facility with the intent “to commit unauthorized acts on that premises.”
 The Ninth Circuit—unlike the Iowa court—ruled that lying to obtain employment was associated with a “material benefit” to the speaker.
 This, the Ninth Circuit ruled, placed the false speech outside of First Amendment protection.

 We will be watching for an appeal by the State.
 It appears that the best chance for success on appeal would be with respect to the portion of the Iowa law criminalizing lying to obtain employment with the intent to engage in unauthorized acts.
-If the Eighth Circuit followed the reasoning of the Ninth Circuit in Wasden, it could overturn the district court’s ruling finding that the lying was constitutionally protected.
+If the Eighth Circuit follows the reasoning of the Ninth Circuit in Wasden, it could overturn the district court’s ruling finding that the lying was constitutionally protected.
+Having the intent to engage in "unauthorized acts," however, is not the same as having the intent to "cause economic or other injury.”
+The Eighth Circuit could rule differently based upon the broader language in the Iowa statute.
 Meanwhile, similar legal challenges to statutes in Kansas and North Carolina remain pending.

 We will keep you posted.